configu/docs/CONTRIBUTING.md

 }
 ```

-:warning: note, that it is not enough to define a page in a sidebar for it to appear!
+:warning: Note, that it is not enough to define a page in a sidebar for it to appear!
 For each page there has to be a corresponding `.md` file used for page generation.

 **Attributes breakdown**: